hindu-comm/weblogs/manasataramgini/2013/03/2013-03-17_beetles-and-men-some-glimpses-of-history-through-the-contemporary-lens.md

 uchChiTi\~Nga beetle – the very identity of this word has been obscure to modern Hindus.
-For instance, questioning modern college Ayurveda practitioners from the mahArATTa country one gets responses such as “poisonous insects”, “some kind of scorpion”, “centipede”, a shrimp or a venomous crab\!
+For instance, questioning modern college Ayurveda practitioners from the mahArATTa country one gets responses such as “poisonous insects”, “some kind of scorpion”, “centipede”, a shrimp or a venomous crab!
 Clearly most modern Hindus have lost the naturalistic spirit of their ancestors.
 But the key clue is given by the description of the envenomation by the uchChiTi\~Nga in ancient Hindu medical
 tradition:

-hR^iShTa-romochChiTi\~Ngena stabdha-li\~Ngo bhR^ishArtimAn | daShTaH
+hR^iShTa-romochChiTi\~Ngena stabdha-li\~Ngo bhR^ishArtimAn \| daShTaH
-shItodakenaiva siktAnya\~NgAni manyate ||(This is from the medieval physician va\~Ngasena’s chikitsA-sAra-saMgraha but it is a quotation on uchiChiti\~Nga intoxication taken from the great saMhitA of charaka: chikitsA-sthAna 23.153)
+shItodakenaiva siktAnya\~NgAni manyate \|\|(This is from the medieval physician va\~Ngasena’s chikitsA-sAra-saMgraha but it is a quotation on uchiChiti\~Nga intoxication taken from the great saMhitA of charaka: chikitsA-sthAna 23.153)